dhruv036/Android-Resource/Diagrams/DI.md

 			"textAlign": "center",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "@InstallIn(ApplicationComponentManager::class) tells in which component to install this module\n// Lives till application alive\n// ActivityComponent also used if we want to install in activity"
+			"originalText": "@InstallIn(ApplicationComponentManager::class) tells in which component to install this module\n// Lives till application alive\n// ActivityComponent also used if we want to install in activity", "lineHeight": 1.15,
+			"baseline": 90
 		},
 		{
 			"type": "image",